emvi/shifu/README.md

 {
     "_label": "The display name for the template file.", "label": "Label",
+    "_layout": "Layout marks the element as structural, like for the head section, disabling certain actions.", "layout": false,
     "_content": "The display name for the content areas.", "content": {
         "content": "Inhalt"